Wizards’ World War: Dispatch 11- White Picket Fences

 To which the Wilsons would always reply: affordable, comfortable, and useful.

 Mr. Wilson could afford it due to a well payed government job, an eye for well place bargains and a series of well timed investments.
-He made sure that none of the latter caused any conflict of interests with his job for he always placed loyalty to his country did.
+He made sure that none of the latter caused any conflict of interests with his job for he always placed loyalty to his country first.

 So did his family.